Twig6943/WIPDocs/Tonga/TongaLinux.md

 (This should work but nobody has tested this out, if you're down to test it please hit me up on discord/matrix)

 # Modding
-In order to mod the game on Linux you need to use this [patched version](https://www.nexusmods.com/masseffectandromeda/mods/1190) of frosty mod manager
+In order to mod the game on Linux you need to use this [patched version](https://www.nexusmods.com/masseffectandromeda/mods/1190) of frosty mod manager (Placeholder)